My Wordpress Blog Disappears

 This is maddening.
 How do I get my blog back?

-Get your own blog (not the free version hosted by Wordpress)!
-Bluehost helps you install it day or night 24/7 - amazing customer service:
+Get your own blog WordPress can't delete (not the free version hosted by WordPress)!
+That's what I finally did.
+Bluehost will help you install your blog and host it for about $7 (updated: prices have dropped, it's now $3.95 a month).
+They have someone there if you call day or night 24/7 – amazing customer service:

 Reliable, Affordable Business & Blog Hosting from Bluehost.com.